 What Information Do I Need To Provide in My Report?

-Here is the information to include in a report about a truck driver.
-The person submitting the report must provide their name, address and phone number.
-Additionally, they must supply the name and address of the individual or entity believed to have violated certain regulations, as well as details of those violations.
-Finally, a concise statement supporting each allegation being made must be included—this should include relevant dates where applicable.
-What is DOT SAP Program?
+Here is the information about a truck driver to include in a report.
+The person submitting the report must provide their name, address, and phone number.
+Additionally, they must supply the name and address of the individual or entity believed to have violated specific regulations and details of those violations.
+Finally, a concise statement supporting each allegation being made must be included—this should consist of relevant dates where applicable.
+What is the DOT SAP Program?